Rep. Robert Difenderfer

-Difenderfer, a Democrat, was the representative for Pennsylvania's 8th congressional district from 1911 to 1915.
+Difenderfer was the representative for Pennsylvania’s 8th congressional district and was a Democrat.
+He served from 1911 to 1915.

 From Apr 1911 to Mar 1915, Difenderfer missed 199 of 542 roll call votes, which is 36.7%.
 This is on par with the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.